ai4work-stage/docs/docs/eva/ai-search/rag-agent/rag-agent.md

 ### Step 1: Details and Purpose

 Provide a suitable and unique **name** for the agent.
 Briefly describe the **purpose** of the agent.
-Defining the agent’s purpose enables EVA to accurately recognize the agent’s capabilities and effectively utilize them to respond to user queries aligned with the specified intent.
+Defining the agent’s purpose enables the system to accurately recognize the agent’s capabilities and effectively utilize them to respond to user queries aligned with the specified intent.
 It is essential to clearly outline the specific use cases for which the agent is designed.
 This ensures that it is used to generate responses to the intended queries.

-For instance, if an agent is designed to answer all the user queries related to Kore Products, specifying it as the purpose helps EVA use this agent whenever a user sends a query related to any Kore products.
+For instance, if an agent is designed to answer all the user queries related to Kore Products, specifying it as the purpose helps the system use this agent whenever a user sends a query related to any Kore products.

 ![](images/detailandpurpose.png)